devmemory/hls_example/readme.md

-# hls example
+# HLS(HTTP Live Streaming) example
-- ffmpeg is essential to try this example
+- FFmpeg is essential in this example

 ## client
 - View library: React